nabintamanghai/sql-data-warehouse-project/README.md

 # Data Warehouse &  Analytics Portfolio Project

 Welcome to my **Data Analyst Portfolio** repository!
-This project is not to showcases my skills in data engineering rather to show my passion for data and data analytics highlighting my journey to become a proficient data analyst.
+This project showcases my passion for data analytics and highlights my journey toward becoming a proficient data analyst.
+The goal is not to demonstrate skills in data engineering, but to show how I approach solving real-world data challenges and transform raw data into meaningful insights.
 Throughout this repository, you'll find examples of how I approach solving real-world data challenges and how I transform raw data into meaningful insights.

----
-## 💡 My Data Journey

-As an aspiring data analyst, my focus is on turning raw data into actionable insights that drive business decisions.
-I’ve been developing a strong foundation in:

-- **Data Cleaning and Preprocessing**: Writing complex queries to extract, transform, and analyze data.
-- **Data Visualization**: Creating interactive dashboards using tools like Power BI and Excel.
-- **Business Intelligence**: Developing reports that offer strategic insights to decision-makers.

 Throughout this project, I’ve leveraged industry best practices and tools, focusing on creating efficient workflows and scalable data models.

 ---
 ## Project Overview